Career Communication

 Today we’ll look at the top 5 causes of mumbling, and then I’ll make some recommendations for what you can do to improve your professional speaking and get rid of mumbling.

-- If you want to build your leadership soft skills, my High-Performance Communication Audit will uncover the environments, conversations and interactions you can make more comfortable so that speaking at work feels less risky and your confidence improves.
+3. If you want to build your leadership soft skills, our High-Performance Communication Audit will uncover the environments, conversations and interactions you can make more comfortable so that speaking at work feels less risky and your confidence improves.

 What is MUMBLING?